section-engineering-education/engineering-education/content/articles/machine-learning-regression-evaluation-metrics/index.md

 - None.
 This is because it solves the problem of *R²*.
 The problem is that in R² every time a new term is introduced R² increases.
 This is regardless of whether the new term is relevant to the model or not.

 ### Root Mean Squared Log Error.
-In Root Mean Squared Squared Log Error, a higher penalty is administered when the predicted value is lower than the actual value.
-When the value the model predicts is higher than the actual value, a lower penalty is administered.
+In Root Mean Squared Squared Log Error, a higher penalty is administered when the value the model predicts is lower than the actual value.
+When the value the model predicts is higher than the actual value, *RMSLE* administers a lower penalty.

 We use the formula below to calculate the *root mean squared error*:

 ![RMSLE](/engineering-education/machine-learning-regression-evaluation-metrics/rmsle.png)

-In the *root mean squared error* we previously discussed, the presence of an outlier will make the error shoot to a very higher value.
+In the *root mean squared error* we previously discussed, if an outlier is present, the error will shoot to a very high value.
 In *RMSLE*, the effect of the outlier is significantly lower due to the Introduction of log in the formula.

 **Advantages**
 - Useful when we want the output to vary on large scale.